lukeshingles/atlasserver/README.md

 # atlasserver

+The is the source code respository for https://psweb.mp.qub.ac.uk/sne/atlasforced/

 This is the ATLAS forced photometry server, which provides full public access to photometric measurements over the full history of ATLAS survey.
 After registration, a user can request forced photometry at